-I absolutely love to coach, mentor, and teach people the art and craft of traditional darkroom photography.
+I love to coach, mentor, and teach photographers of all skill levels the art and craft of traditional darkroom photography.
 I am always rewarded with new friendships and experiences I would not have otherwise had.

-In additon to coaching and mentoring, I hold workshops from time to time.
-I schedule the workshops around my creative projects and announce them via my Black and White Fine Art Newsletter.
-Subject matter, pricing, and all other related information varies by workshop and I cover all of this in the newsletter.
+In addition to coaching and mentoring, I hold workshops from time to time.
+I schedule the workshops around my creative projects and announce them via my Newsletter.
+Subject matter, pricing, and all other related information vary by the workshop, and I cover all of this in the newsletter.

 What Are People Saying?

 "I’ve had the good fortune of learning large format (LF) photography and darkroom techniques from Tim over the last two years.
 Tim has a wealth of knowledge on these topics and has saved me countless hours by sharing his experiences with me.
 Tim has the ability to take very complex topics and break them down into simple processes.
 He is a clear, concise communicator and is patient and always willing to help.